 - Update the rules the best you can make them.
 Try to have them “blind” (you not teaching or helping in the game) tested.

 - Contact reviewers and interview sites before you launch so they are ready when you do.
-Some reviewers (like The Dice Tower) will do game overviews for a fee.
+Some reviewers will do game overviews for a fee.
 I created a blog list of many reviewers and whether they will do Kickstarter previews: O Reviewer, Reviewer wherefore art thou!

 - If at all possible get some final art done to show off.
 Even if you need the money to pay for an artist, find one and pay him for one piece or a cover to show off.

 - Get the designer of the game to write up a designer’s blog (story) for posting at BoardGameGeek.com, but don’t post it right away.